reputage/seedQuest/README.md

 ### Lastest News

-SeedQuest Beta is coming soon.
-We'll release on github to the public on May 20th.
-Look forward to that!
+SeedQuest Beta is here!
+Checkout SeedQuest for the full recovery of a 128 bit seed!

 ## How does SeedQuest work?